shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 2. Should the path to service account credential be absolute path, relative to .dbt folder or relative to the actual dbt project? (absolute path)
 3. What exactly is a schema in dbt?
 4. Is a view executed everytime?
 If so why use a view over a cte?
+5. In CASE statement in SQL, there is nothing bw CASE and WHEN keywords.
+But the CASE in dbt macros looks more like a programming language CASE statement than a SQL CASE statement.
+How do we understand that?
+6. What is difference between {{}} and {% %} in the macros?

 ### References
 1. https://docs.getdbt.com/docs/core/pip-install